ImWfak/Ucode-race00/README.md

 # Ucode-race00
-Our team worked hard and we are happy to share our code with you)
+We worked hard and we are happy to present our code with you)

 =================================================================